 Revenues that are derived from the sale of a licensee's products that incorporate our IP are classified as royalty revenues.
 Royalty revenues are recognized during the quarter in which the sale of the product incorporating the IP occurs.
 Royalties are calculated either as a percentage of the revenues received by a licensee's sale of products incorporating the IP or on a per unit basis, as specified in the agreements with the licensees.
 For a majority of our royalty revenues, we receive the actual sales data from our customers after the quarter ends and account for it as unbilled receivables.
-When we do not receive actual sales data from the customer prior to the finalization of its financial statements, royalty revenues are recognized based on our estimation of the customer's sales during the quarter.
+When we do not receive actual sales data from the customer prior to the finalization of our financial statements, royalty revenues are recognized based on our estimation of the customer's sales during the quarter.

-Our deployment solutions product and CSRCompiler product arrangements provide customers the right to software licenses, software updates and technical support.
+Our SIA solutions product and CSRCompiler product arrangements provide customers the right to software licenses, software updates and technical support.
 The software licenses are time-based licenses with terms generally ranging from one to three years.
 These arrangements generally have two distinct performance obligations that consist of transferring the licensed software and the support and maintenance service.
 Support and maintenance services consist of a stand-ready obligation to provide technical support and software updates over the support term.
-Revenue allocated to the software license is recognized at a point in time upon the later of the delivery date or the beginning of the license period, and revenue allocated to support services is recognized ratably over the support term.
+For the majority of these contracts, there are no termination rights and the transaction price is non-refundable.
+Revenue allocated to the software license is generally recognized at a point in time upon the later of the delivery date or the beginning of the license period, and revenue allocated to support services is recognized ratably over the support term.
+Certain SIA solutions contracts include termination rights that allow the customer to cancel and receive a pro-rata refund on support and maintenance services at the end of each month of the contract period, which results in a ratable recognition of the related license revenue over the contract term.

-Cost of revenue: Cost of revenue relates to costs associated with our licensing agreements and support and maintenance, including applicable FAE personnel-related costs including stock-based compensation, travel, and allocated overhead.
+Cost of revenue: Cost of revenue relates to costs associated with our licensing agreements and support and maintenance, including applicable FAE personnel-related costs such as stock-based compensation, travel, amortization of developed technology acquired intangibles and allocated overhead.
 We expect cost of revenue as a percentage of revenue to modestly decline over time due to productivity improvements of our FAE processes.